spookylukey/django-anonymizer/docs/djangofaker.rst

    .. method:: email(self, field=None, **kwargs)

-      Returns a randomly generated email address, using the pattern '<initial><last name>@<free email provider>'
+      Generates a random email address, using the pattern '<initial><last name>@<free email provider>'

    .. method:: username(self, field=None, **kwargs)

-      Returns a randomly generated user name, using the pattern '<initial><lastname>'.
+      Generates a random user name, using the pattern '<initial><lastname>'.

    These name-related methods have the property that the same underlying first name and last name will be used until you repeat any of the methods.
 This